Course Outline

 Goal:

-The goal of Assignment 1b is to understand, agree to, and comply with the Code of Conduct for the School of Education and Tertiary Access.
+Demonstrate your understanding of, and compliance with, the Code of Conduct for the School of Education and Tertiary Access (SETA).

 Format:

-A second, signed copy of the Code of Conduct must be included in your EDU408 PEx file.
+Code of Conduct quiz is completed in Canvas.
+You must also have a signed hard copy of the Code of Conduct in your EDU408 PEx file.

 Criteria: